SpocWiki/_public/schema.org/predicate/Relations/has/has_educational_level.md

 - [ #has/_educational_level :: DefinedTerm, Text, URL ] or
 - [ has_educational_level :: DefinedTerm, Text, URL ]

 The level in terms of progression through an educational or training context.
-Examples of educational levels include &#x27;beginner&#x27;, &#x27;intermediate&#x27; or &#x27;advanced&#x27;, and formal sets of level indicators.
+Examples of educational levels include 'beginner', 'intermediate' or 'advanced', and formal sets of level indicators.

 Relation describes that:
 [ #has_/domain  :: CreativeWork, EducationEvent, EducationalOccupationalCredential, LearningResource ]